-The Australia–Germany Joint Research Co-operation Scheme is an initiative of Universities Australia and the German Academic Exchange Service (DAAD)—Germany’s national agency for the support of international academic co-operation.
+The Australia–Germany Joint Research Cooperation Scheme is an initiative of Universities Australia and the German Academic Exchange Service (DAAD)—Germany’s national agency for the support of international academic cooperation.

-It fosters research collaboration of the highest quality and supports exchanges for researchers from member universities to spend time at partner institutions in Germany, and for collaborating German researchers to spend time at Australian universities.
+It fosters research collaboration of the highest quality and supports exchanges of researchers from member universities to spend time at partner institutions in Germany, and for collaborating German researchers to spend time at Australian universities.

 Researchers must be working on a joint research project with their German counterparts, rather than furthering their individual research in Germany.
 The inclusion of early career researchers (ECRs) is a significant focus of this scheme.

 Click here to see the 47 projects awarded funding in 2023.